 There’s another unusual part to the Austrian Audio Hi-X55 too.
 They are made in Austria.
 This does not necessarily mean each part is manufactured in Austria, which would likely be prohibitively expensive, but it’s nice to see a pair of headphones without “made in China” printed discreetly on the box.

-Should you buy the Austrian Audio Hi-X55?
+You should buy the Austrian Audio Hi-X55 if…

-The Austrian Audio Hi-X55 are great headphones for a home studio.
 They sound great and their sound field is very large, which is a particular asset if you deal in largely electronic music and therefore have almost limitless control over the little worlds of sound you create.

-These are not the flattest pro headphones around.
 There’s a little extra bass and the handling of the mids is not entirely neutral.
 However, the Hi-X55 are still more accurate than plenty of sets used commonly in home studios.

-The parts I’d change relate to day-to-day use, not their pro side.
 These headphones are easily engaging and enjoyable enough to use as your main pair of headphones, but the 3m cable supplied in the box is just far too long for phone use.
 Who wants to walk around with a cable dragging along the pavement?